Below Deck Filming Locations – on a budget by ferry (2026)

 This article provides a detailed list of the ports and sites where ‘Below Deck' was shot.
 We’ll also guide you on whether and how to reach these places by ferry.

-While the mega yachts in the show navigate to stunning locations such as the Caribbean, Spain, France, Greece, Italy, Croatia, Malta, Norway, Thailand, Australia, Seychelles (and more), you don’t need a hefty bank balance to plan a similar trip – especially in ferry-friendly regions like the Mediterranean and Scandinavia.
+While the mega yachts in the show navigate to stunning locations such as the Caribbean, Spain, France, Greece, Italy, Croatia, Malta, Norway, Thailand, Australia and the Seychelles, you don’t need a hefty bank balance to plan a similar trip, especially in ferry-friendly regions such as the Mediterranean and Scandinavia.

-In this guide, we'll unveil “Below Deck” destinations, and highlight the places that are accessible by ferry (or by local island ferries once you arrive), so you can capture some of the series' magic without breaking the bank.
+In this guide, we’ll unveil the best-known ‘Below Deck' filming locations and highlight which places are accessible by ferry, or by local island ferries once you arrive, so you can capture some of the series’ magic without breaking the bank.

 We’ll dive into season-specific locations later to provide a clear roadmap.
 But first, let’s spotlight a few standout destinations that are easiest to plan around regular ferry networks.

-Its Mediterranean counterpart, “Below Deck Med,” continues to showcase Mediterranean favorites (Greece, Croatia, Italy, France, Malta), and Season 10 is set in Spain with the yacht sailing out of Barcelona.
+Its Mediterranean counterpart, ‘Below Deck Mediterranean', continues to showcase Mediterranean favourites such as Greece, Croatia, Italy, France, Malta and Spain.
+Season 10 is set in Spain, with the yacht sailing out of Barcelona.

-Meanwhile, “Below Deck Sailing Yacht” headed to Ibiza (Spain) for Season 5.
-In a Nordic twist, “Below Deck Adventure” unveiled the fjords of Norway, while “Below Deck Down Under” expanded beyond Australia: Season 3 was filmed around the Seychelles, and Season 4 moves to Canouan in St. Vincent and the Grenadines.
+Meanwhile, ‘Below Deck Sailing Yacht' heads to Ibiza for Season 5.
+In a Nordic twist, ‘Below Deck Adventure' unveiled the fjords of Norway, while ‘Below Deck Down Under' expanded beyond Australia: Season 3 was filmed around the Seychelles, and Season 4 moves to Canouan in St. Vincent and the Grenadines.

 Quick navigation

-Filming vs. on-screen stops: Below Deck seasons usually have one main home base marina/port (where the yacht docks and production is centered).
-Episodes may also feature nearby anchorages and day trips, but the home base is typically the most reliable “where it was filmed” reference.
+Filming vs. on-screen stops: Below Deck seasons usually have one main home base marina or port where the yacht docks and production is centred.
+Episodes may also feature nearby anchorages and day trips, but the home base is usually the most reliable reference for where a season was filmed.

 At-a-glance: latest seasons & main bases